Welcome - do you want to change your life?

-There are reduced rates for students and student counsellors.
+There are reduced rates for key workers, students and student counsellors.

 As it is important for you to feel you are making the best choice of counsellor I offer a free 30 minute introductory session.
 This presents the opportunity to get a sense of whether we might work together - a good working relationship is needed for counselling to be effective.

-Most of my work is face to face though Skype or 'phone sessions are an option if needed at times.
+Most of my work is face to face though Skype, WhatsApp, FaceTime and 'phone sessions are an option if needed at times.
 Sessions would usually be a weekly event.
 The number of sessions is determined between us as the work unfolds.
 Short term therapy is beneficial for some while others find coming for longer works better for them.